To find out more on Dr. Scott Jones.

 If a student’s cumulative GPA falls below 3.5 at the completion of any semester, the student must meet one of the following two criteria to continue in the Honors Institute:

-- The student has one semester to bring cumulative GPA to 3.5
+- The student has one semester to bring their cumulative GPA to 3.5

 - The student must have a semester GPA of 3.5 or above for each semester from that point forward